andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

-<h4 class="article-subheader">Performance Placeholder</h4>
-During rehearsals Mark instructed us to envision staring off into a deep blue lake

-During my first pass I'm acutely focused on locking my gaze above the heads of the audience, staring off into a deep blue lake as Mark told us during rehearsals.
-During rehearsals Mark told us to envision we were staring off into a deep blue lake.
-I do this because it's what Mark told us to do, but mostly because I know if I make eye contact with a friend I'll immediately crack up.
+<h4 class="article-subheader">Deep Blue Lake</h4>
+During rehearsals Mark provided a note that is so nonsensical it makes sense.
+For all of our passes with a "neutral" facial expression, i.e. no smiling, scowling, or sneering, he instructs us to envision staring off into a deep blue lake.
+Which, on the face of it, doesn't seem to mean anything.
+But for whatever reason we all know *exactly* what he means.
+So nonsensical it makes sense.
+Make sense?

+So my first few passes I'm locked in on
+<a href="/traveler/2022_01-ski_trip/03-wine.html?id=crater" target="_blank" rel="noopener noreferrer">Crater Lake</a>,
+the deepest lake in the United States filled with pristine Pacific Northwest precipitation.
+That deep and blue enough for ya?

-One performance when I knew I had friends in the audience I did catch myself smothering a smirk during the nude section.
-As I strode out towards the audience I summoned every ounce of concentration in my body to maintain a stoic stare;
+The note is most useful for me for the fact that I know if I make eye contact with a friend I'll immediately crack up.
+The first performance of day 2 I know I have friends in the audience and I catch myself smothering a smirk during the nude section.
+As I stride out towards the audience I summon every ounce of concentration in my body to maintain a stoic stare;
-on the way back I had to crush the grassroots campaign of a grin starting to organize on my face.
+on the way back I have to ruthlessly crush the grassroots campaign of a grin organizing a jocund labor movement on my face.

 My first two passes contain pretty subtle choreography that help get us in a groove.
 My third pass calls for a single skip on each of the first two laps